0x-UG/odin-css-exercises/README.md

-This repo is where I'm solving the 6 css exercises in T.O.P
+This repo is where I'll be solving ALL CSS related exercises from The Odin Project